Career Development Service privacy notice

 - financial transactions (e.g invoices, bursaries and scholarships)

-We may also use your data for other administrative purposes, for example: to undertake statistical analysis, carry out compliance audits, promote services or answer enquiries.
+We may also use your data for other administrative purposes, for example: to undertake statistical analysis, carry out compliance audits, promote services, gather and process feedback or answer enquiries.

 What is the legal basis for processing the data?

 Student and graduate personal data is collected and processed by the University as necessary for the performance of a contract under which the University provides services to students and graduates.
 Information relating to employers and third parties is also collected on the same basis.

 Special category data of students and graduates is collected and processed under the explicit consent of individuals.

 If you are sharing my data with others, who are you sharing it with?